garden-io/garden/docs/reference/module-types/helm.md

   name:

   # The Garden module that contains the sources for the container.
 This needs to be specified under `serviceResource`
-  # in order to enable hot-reloading, but is not necessary for tasks and tests.
+  # in order to enable hot-reloading and dev mode, but is not necessary for tasks and tests.
+  #
   # Must be a `container` module, and for hot-reloading to work you must specify the `hotReload` field on the
-  # container module.
+  # container module (not required for dev mode).
+  #
-  # Note: If you specify a module here, you don't need to specify it additionally under `build.dependencies`
+  # _Note: If you specify a module here, you don't need to specify it additionally under `build.dependencies`._
   containerModule:

   # If specified, overrides the arguments for the main container when running in hot-reload mode.